Democracy and Growth in the 21st Century: Causal Effects of Democracy in the 21st Century

-Table \ref{tab:2sls} reports the 2SLS estimates of the effect of democracy, using each of the five IV strategies.
+Table \ref{tab:2sls_tab1}'s Panel A reports the 2SLS estimates of the effect of democracy, using each of the five IV strategies.
 They all indicate significant adverse effects of democracy.
 Columns 1 and 2 show our estimates using log European settler mortality as an IV for our base sample of ex-colonies.
-The first-stage regression in Table \ref{tab:first-stage} column 1 shows that a 1\% increase in European settler mortality is associated with a 0.01 standard deviation decrease in democracy levels today.
-The corresponding 2SLS regression estimates in Panel A's column 1 show that a standard deviation increase in the democracy measure causes a 2.2\unskip (s.e. = 0.3\unskip) percentage-point decrease per year in GDP in 2001-2019.
-Democracy's effect persists in 2020.
-We estimate that a standard deviation increase causes a 1.7\unskip (s.e. = 0.5\unskip) percentage-point decrease in GDP in 2020 and a 350.0\unskip (s.e. = 75.4\unskip) increase in Covid-19-related deaths per million.
+The corresponding 2SLS regression estimates in Panel A's column 1 in Table \ref{tab:2sls_tab1} show that a standard deviation increase in the democracy measure causes a -2.5\unskip (s.e. = 0.3\unskip) percentage-point decrease for the GDP growth rate in 2001-2019, and -2.8\unskip (s.e. = 0.7\unskip) percentage-point decrease for the night-time light intensity growth rate in 2001-2013.
+Democracy's effect persists in the next decade.
+We estimate that a standard deviation increase in democracy causes a -0.9\unskip (s.e. = 0.1\unskip percentage-point decrease for the GDP growth rate in 2020-2022.
 Our confidence in the plausibility of the IV estimates is bolstered by the fact that controlling for various potential sources of omitted variable bias has little impact on our estimates.
 In column 2, we control for climate, population density, population aging, and diabetes prevalence.
 The coefficients remain similar.
-The estimates are -3.3\unskip (s.e. = 0.7\unskip) percentage points for mean GDP growth rates in 2001-2019, -1.8\unskip (s.e. = 0.3\unskip) percentage points for GDP growth rates in 2020, and 332.3\unskip (s.e. = 37.3\unskip) for Covid-19-related deaths per million in 2020.

 To check whether the above results are sensitive to the choice of IVs, columns 3 and 4 use population density in the 1500s as an IV for a similar sample of ex-colonies.
 We continue to find a negative effect of democracy.
-A 1\% increase in population density at the beginning of the colonial age is associated with a 0.005 standard deviation decrease in democracy (Table \ref{tab:first-stage} column 3).
-The 2SLS estimates in Table \ref{tab:2sls} column 3 are -2.3\unskip (s.e. = 0.4\unskip) percentage points for GDP growth rates per year in 2001-2019, -1.5\unskip (s.e. = 0.7\unskip) percentage points for the GDP growth rate in 2020, and 349.1\unskip (s.e. = 70.6\unskip) for Covid-19-related deaths per million in 2020.
-The results stay similar even with controls.
+The 2SLS estimates in Table \ref{tab:2sls_tab1} column 3 show that the effects of a standard deviation increase in the democracy measure are -2.2\unskip (s.e. = 0.4\unskip) percentage points decrease for the GDP growth rate per year in 2001-2019, -1.8\unskip (s.e. = 0.4\unskip) for the night-time light intensity growth rate in 2001-2013, and -0.9\unskip (s.e. = 0.1\unskip) for the GDP growth rate in 2020-2022.